 Robin Trower In the Studio with Redbeard for the 45th anniversary of “Bridge of Sighs”.

-The Cars “Heartbeat City” celebrated on its 35th anniversary In the Studio with Ric Ocasek & Greg Hawkes.
+The Cars “Heartbeat City” interview In the Studio with the late Ric Ocasek & Greg Hawkes.

 If you check out the reviews of Cheap Trick’s first five albums, you will be seeing stars.
 On a maximum scale of five stars, the 1977 debut by Cheap Trick receives AllMusic.com‘s highest rating, and the even more melodic, better sounding sophomore effort In Color in the same year earns 4 1/2 stars.
 Then […]